sendgrid/docs/source/User_Guide/Settings/api_keys.md

 Edit an API Key
 {% endanchor %}

 Click the action menu in the same row as the key you would like to edit.
-From here you can delete a key, making it completely inactive, or you can edit your key’s name and permissions.
+From here you can delete a key,making it completely inactive, or you can edit your key’s name and permissions.

 {% anchor h2 %}
-Inactivate an API Key
+Delete an API Key
 {% endanchor %}

 {% warning %}